EmuKit/emukit/_posts/2016-06-10-multifidelity-emulation.markdown

 img: multi-fidelity.png
 ---

-Modelling scenarios where data that reflect different level of accuracy the real world are available.
+Modelling scenarios where data of different levels of accuracy are available.

 A common issue encountered when applying machine learning to environmental sciences and engineering problems is the difficulty or cost required to obtain sufficient data for building robust models.
 Possible examples include aerospace